What is Alli?

 How does it help lose weight I already have?

 Without the additional fat and calories, your body needs to get the energy from someplace else.
-Luckily, it has all that stored fat that it can burn for energy to keep you going through your working day and any strenuous Zumba-like activity.
+Luckily, it has all that stored fat that it can burn for energy to keep you going through your day and any strenuous Zumba-like activity.
 With healthy eating, physical exercise and Alli as your aid in fat aversion, weight loss can be boosted by 50%.

 How fast does Alli work?